 In addition to using automation in the physical sense, manufacturers can also use automation via software for production-related tasks that are too difficult or complex for humans to perform effectively.
 Instead of requiring a programmer to create a new program from scratch each time a new task must be automated, you can often purchase automation software like MRP software that works with the applications your company already has installed, saving money and time.
 Many applications today come with automation capabilities built right in.

 - Collaborate with Your IT Department

-Many production automation projects require input from information technology (IT) professionals because they involve changes to existing network or systems infrastructure.
-Rather than going about automation efforts alone and risking costly mistakes and delays, manufacturers should collaborate with IT professionals to identify automation opportunities and make sure the company’s existing technology will support automation projects.
+Many production automation projects require input from information technology (IT) professionals because they involve changes to existing networks or systems infrastructure.
+Rather than going about automation efforts alone and risking costly mistakes and delays, manufacturers should collaborate with professional managed IT services in Vancouver to identify automation opportunities and make sure the Vancouver manufacturing company’s existing technology will support automation projects.

 - Make Your Human Workers More Productive